If you’ve ever wondered why we kiss under the mistletoe and how the plant got that strange name, well, wonder no more.

-The name for mistletoe comes from the fact that mistletoe tends to spring from bird droppings that have fallen on trees, with the seeds having passed through the digestive tract of the birds.
-At the time the plant was given this name, the people didn’t know anything about that, but had observed that mistletoe seemed to spring into existence from bird droppings on trees, thus “mistle” or “missel”, which meant basically “dung”, and “toe”, which came from the Anglo-Saxon “tan” meaning “twig”; hence, mistletoe is another way to essentially say “poop twig”.
+The name for mistletoe derives the fact that mistletoe tends to spring from bird droppings that have fallen on trees, with the seeds having passed through the digestive tract of the birds.
+Thus, the plant was given the name “misteltan” in Old English from “mistel”, meaning “dung”, and “tan”, the plural of “ta”, meaning “twig”.
+Hence, “mistletoe” is another way to essentially say “dung twig”.

 So where did the tradition of kissing under a parasitic poop twig come from?
 The mistletoe has been considered a prized plant throughout history going all the way back to the Ancient Greeks, Celts, the Babylonians, and Scandinavians.
-The Ancient Greeks considered the plant an aphrodisiac; believed it aided in fertility; and could be used to achieve eternal life.
+For instance, the Ancient Greeks considered the plant an aphrodisiac; believed it aided in fertility; and could be used to achieve eternal life.

 According to Ancient Babylonian legend, they had the closest thing to our current tradition of kissing under the mistletoe.
 At that time, single women looking for a mate supposedly would stand outside of the temple of the goddess of love.
 Mistletoe was hung over the entrance to the temple and when a potential suitor would approach one of the ladies, they were supposed to bond with him.
 They did not kiss, however, as kissing wasn’t a way to show affection at that time in the Babylonian empire.

-This plant became associated with Christmas from the tradition of hanging mistletoe in one’s home to bring good luck and peace to those within the house.
-The mistletoe would be hung around the new year every year and the previous year’s mistletoe would be taken down, with its powers apparently tapped.
-The plant would then provide this luck throughout the year.
+Mistletoe became associated with Christmas from this tradition of hanging mistletoe in one’s home to bring good luck and peace to those within the house.
+The mistletoe would be hung around the New Year and the previous year’s mistletoe would be taken down, with its powers apparently tapped.
+The new plant would then provide this luck throughout the year.

-This eventually evolved into the kissing tradition we have today.
-Around the 18th century in Britain, it became popular to create a ball of mistletoe that would be hung as a Christmas decoration.
+By the 18th century in Britain, this evolved into the kissing tradition we have today.
+At this time, it became popular to create a ball of mistletoe that would be hung as a Christmas decoration.
 If a couple was found standing under the mistletoe, they were then obliged to kiss if the mistletoe ball still had berries.
 For each kiss, one berry would be taken from the ball.
 Once all the berries were gone, all the “luck” in love and marriage was considered to be drained out of the mistletoe and it was now considered bad luck to kiss beneath it, instead of good luck as before.
-Those who kissed under the mistletoe were said to have formed a bond of friendship and often it would result in marriage.
-Indeed, in some traditions, this kiss was more or less a promise of marriage to the one kissed.
-If the two didn’t marry each other, they were said to have been given luck in finding another partner to marry in the coming year.

 If you liked this article, you might also enjoy: